 - You will need to give them your Customer Reference Number (CRN) and your date of birth – the CRN will be on previous correspondence or on your Health Card.
 If you are new, you will need to visit a service centre with photo identification.

 - You will also need to provide your child’s CRN and date of birth.
 Their CRN can be found on your Centrelink account or can be created when you arrange for your CRN at a service centre.

 Once it is all setup, your childcare subsidy will be paid directly to Grace Village Early Learning to reduce your childcare fees.

 How much can I claim?

-You have an ongoing responsibility to keep your information up to date to ensure you are subsidised for what you are entitled to.
+You have an ongoing responsibility to keep your information and any changes to it up to date, to ensure you are entitled to the subsidies claimed.